H. B. Hollins: Meadow Farm and East Islip

 Another Hollins' house, that of Robert L. Hollins, was part of a 17-acre estate which remained on the border of Hecksher State Park until the 1980s.
 This land had been purchased from the Nichol estate by HB Hollins Jr. in 1906 and was the site of one of the earliest settlements in Islip Town.
 It includes an old house, part of which had been an older structure on the "Nichol Farm", a small barn, and a grounds keeper's house built on the foundation of an 18th-century ice house.
-Replete with a small damn and ice pond, the area had been a self-sufficient working farm until the last Nichol passed away at the turn of the 20th century.
+Replete with a small damn and ice pond, the area had been a self-sufficient working farm until the last Nichol died at the turn of the 20th century.
 The Hollins family used this land as late as the 1960s for duck hunting and a private road connected it to HB Hollins Jrs nearby Crick Holly estate. by the 1990s the land and remaining buildings were part of Hecksher State Park and will not suffer the development of the Hollins's other holdings.

 A private road once ran across all of the Hollins holdings, crossing Bayview Ave and through the estate of HB Hollins Jr., where it continued into what is now Hecksher State Park.
 The outline of this road can be seen running through the woods on one of the last undeveloped parcels of land off White Oak Lane.
 As recently as the 1980s, one area resident was concerned as the road was still listed as a legal right-of-way in his property deed. a local historian believes that parts of this road, particularly the part of it on the east side of bayview avenue which included the driveway to HB Hollins Jrs. house, Crick Holly, was one of the earliest roads in the area and connected the first Nichol settlement located on the shore of the bay in Hecksher Park with Gibbs Patent, and a grist mill which Nichol and Gibbs operated on the west side of Chaplain's Creek and on to the village of islip.
 This road ran diagonal across all of the known and modern, grid like, roads in the area and the last of it, with the exception of what remains in Hecksher Park, was the driveway to HB Hollins Jrs.
 Crick Holly; if this was in fact a colonial era road, and there is strong evidence it was, it was obliterated with little attention when Crick Holly was developed in the 1980s.
 The locals at the time assumed the road was the driveway to a Hollins' House; now it appears to have had more significance.

 In the mid 1970s two youths digging for old bottles in the "hollins' dump" at the corner of Dock Road and Hunting Lane in EI discovered a silver Tiffany spoon with the initials HBH on it; the spoon had been held in the collection of one of the boys parents until it had been stolen during a break-in in the 2000s.